What is an email blocklist?

 I’m using Google Workspace or Microsoft 365.
 Can I use a DNS email blocklist?

-Yes, if you run an email gateway in front of either Google Workspace or Microsoft 365 with your domain MX records pointing to these gateways, you may use blocklists upstream of Google or Microsoft.
+If you run an email gateway in front of Google Workspace or Microsoft 365 and have your domain's MX records pointing to these gateways, you can use blocklists upstream of Google or Microsoft.